Newton Youth Hockey: Sprites/Learn to Play

-Cost: $550.00, which includes a $30 non-refundable registration fee.
-There will be a $25 late fee applied to registrations after November 9.
+Cost: $550 which includes a $30 non-refundable registration fee.
+There will be a late fee applied to registrations.
 USA Hockey registration is required before registering for this program.

 Follow this link to register with USA Hockey

-Prerequisite: Skaters should have mastered the basics of skating (backwards and hockey stops are not necessary), be completely independent and capable of freely maneuvering around the ice.
+Prerequisite: Skaters should have knowledge of the basics of skating, be completely independent, and capable of freely maneuvering around the ice.
+Backwards skating and hockey stops are not necessary.